Bullock County Courthouse Historic District

 Today, Bullock County is known for its charming small towns, rich history, and natural beauty.
 The county offers various opportunities for outdoor activities, such as fishing and hiking, and hosts several cultural events and festivals throughout the year.
 With a focus on preserving its heritage while adapting to modern times, Bullock County continues to be an important part of Alabama's history and culture.

-This timeline provides a condensed summary of the historical journey of Bullock County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Bullock County, Alabama.